Jliew1113/jewlphotos/README.md

 # jewlphotos

-### although this repo is public, please respects my copyrights on the photos, tq
+### although this repo is public, please respect my copyrights on the photos, tq